savetheclocktower/daubjs/README.md

 ## Usage

+### Import Daub

+There are several ways to use Daub in a browser environment.

+#### Simplest: the bare UMD file

+The file residing at `dist/daub.umd.cjs` is self-contained and can be imported into any environment, including the browser.
+It’s also what gets returned if you import/require `daub/umd`.

+The downside of this approach is that you get the maximal bundle, including all existing grammars and plugins.

+#### Moderately complex: import pieces as part of your bundling strategy

+If you bundle your JavaScript with a tool like Rollup, you can import only the pieces you need; consult `examples/simple.js` for a typical usage.

+This allows you to import only the parts you want, though you can replicate the all-in-one bundle by importing `daub/all`.

+If you are delivering bundled ES6 to the browser, this should work just fine.
+If you are transpiling your ES6 to ES5, you must ensure that Babel is configured not to exclude `node_modules/**` from transpilation.
+If this is too hard, you can instead import `daub/umd`, which does not require transpilation.

+#### Unknown: import maps

+I’ve not tried to load Daub with either native import maps (not yet supported in all browsers) or the [SystemJS](https://github.com/systemjs/systemjs) equivalent, so I don’t know how complex this would be, but I think it’s possible.
+Let me know if you’ve pulled it off.

 ### Annotate your `code` elements with class names

 To highlight a block of code, you must first give its `code` element a class name equal to the name of the grammar you've defined.
 Our goal is make it so that HTML like this: